ACER calls for stronger coordination and consistency across EU electricity, gas and hydrogen planning

 What does ACER recommend?

-ACER recommends that the NRA, when adopting its final decision:
+ACER recommends that the Polish national regulator (URE), when adopting its final decision on the proposed methodology:

 See all ACER reports on national tariff consultation documents.